Nivola, Costantino, b. 1911 d. 1988

 Photographs are of Nivola and include views of him at work and demonstrating his sandcasting technique.
 The majority of photographs document commissions such as Olivetti Showroom, New York, N.Y.; McCormick Place Exposition Hall, Chicago, Ill.; and Sassi Monument, Poet's Plaza, Sardinia, Italy.
 Other photographs document small scale work and a 1958 solo exhibition held in Sardinia, Italy.
 Works of art include 28 black marker and 2 colored ink drawings by Nivola.

-Audio visual material includes footage on 8 DVDs taken by Nivola and recorded in Egypt, circa 1965, as adviser for the Abu Simbel project and East Hampton, N.Y.
-Additional 8 DVDs include interviews and programs with Nivola conducted by Elaine Benson, Fred Licht, and Thomas Herskovic, as well as posthumous exhibition footage.
-11 CDs contain audio interviews with Nivola conducted by Jeffery Potter (including an interview regarding Jackson Pollock) and a recording of June 1995 inauguration of the Museo Novola in Orani, Sardinia.
+Audio visual material includes film, video and audio reformatted by the donor on to DVD and CD, including Nivola's recordings in Egypt, circa 1965, as adviser for the Abu Simbel project and East Hampton, N.Y (8 DVDs); interviews and programs with Nivola conducted by Elaine Benson, Fred Licht, and Thomas Herskovic, as well as posthumous exhibition footage (8 DVDs); and interviews with Nivola conducted by Jeffery Potter (including an interview regarding Jackson Pollock) and a recording of June 1995 inauguration of the Museo Novola in Orani, Sardinia (11 CDs).

 Biographical/Historical Note: Constantino Nivola (1911-1988) was a sculptor and design teacher in Easthampton, N.Y. and Sardinia, Italy.
 Born in Sardinia, Italy, and trained at Instituto Superiore d Arte, Monza, Italy.
 Emigrated to the U.S. in 1939, and was employed as an art director, editor of architecture and design publications, and design instructor at the college level.
 Nivola developed a sandcasting technique which he used extensively for producing sculptural murals in concrete.
 His commissions include murals, fountains, sculptures, and monuments for public buildings and corporate headquarters.